Bunch theory: working notes on applications, axioms and models: Bunch theory in use

 \subsection{Bunch theory and programming language semantics}

-Within the semantics of a programming language we can use bunches to model non-determinism, and to express the results of a backtracking search carried our by a reversible computation.
+Within the semantics of a programming language we can use bunches to model non-determinism, and to express the results of a backtracking search carried out by a reversible computation.

-In Section \ref{descriptions} we introduced non-deterministic functions, whose application may yield a bunch of values.
-To interpret recursive function descriptions, we took the maximally non-deterministic function $fail$ as a first approximation in the construction of the weakest fixed point, in order to obtain a solution that accords with out computational intuition.

 Our agenda in this section will first of all be to see how non-deterministic or over deterministic values can be accommodated within the weakest pre-condition (WP) semantics used in the B-Method.
-We will then go on to derive, from predicate transformer semantics, an alternative “prospective value” semantics, equivalent in expressive power over the semantic components of B, but which also enables us to extend the expression language of B in an interesting way to express the results of a backtracking search and preferential choice.
+We will then go on to derive, from predicate transformer semantics, an alternative “prospective value” (PV) semantics, equivalent in expressive power over the semantic components of B, but which also enables us to extend the expression language of B in an interesting way to express the results of a backtracking search, to express preferential choice, and to incorporate probabilistic choice along with non-deterministic choice.

 Before proceeding, we review some bunch theory results needed for the development of these theories.

 A bunch is said to be atomic if it cannot be formed by the union of two non-null bunches which are both different from itself.
 Thus $z$ is atomic if $z \, = \, A,B \, ⇒ \, z:A \, ∨ \, z:B$.